Sixpenny Corner

-Sixpenny Corner was the UK's first daily TV soap opera, broadcast by ITV from September 1955 until June 1956.
+Sixpenny Corner is the UK's first daily TV soap opera, broadcast by ITV from September 1955 until June 1956.
 The programme was created by Jonquil Antony and Hazel Adair; the latter later co-created Crossroads.
 The 15-minute episodes centred on a recently married young couple, Bill and Sally Norton, played by Howard Pays and Patricia Dainton.
 The setting was the fictional rural town of Springwood, where Bill ran a small garage business at Sixpenny Corner.

 All of the 180 episodes are lost.